US reporter held by Russia on spying charges denied release

+The visits — on different days and in different provinces — sought to stiffen the resolve of soldiers as the war approaches its 14th month and as Kyiv readies a possible counteroffensive with Western-supplied weapons.

+Some of the most significant of those weapons appeared to have recently arrived in Ukraine.
+Germany's official federal government website on Tuesday listed a Patriot surface-to-air guided missile system as among the military items delivered within the past week to Ukraine.

-Appearing in public for the first time in weeks, the 31-year-old Wall Street Journal reporter stood in a defendant's glass cage in Moscow City Court, wearing blue jeans and a navy blue gingham checked shirt.
-He paced at times with his arms folded, talking through an opening with his lawyers and occasionally smiling as he acknowledged the other journalists crammed into the courtroom for photos before the hearing was closed because Russian authorities have declared the case secret.
+Appearing in public for the first time in weeks, Gershkovich stood in a defendant's glass cage in Moscow City Court, wearing blue jeans and a navy blue gingham checked shirt.
+The 31-year-old Wall Street Journal reporter paced at times with his arms folded, talking with his lawyers through an opening and occasionally smiling as he acknowledged the other journalists crammed into the courtroom for photos before the hearing was closed because Russian authorities have declared the case secret.

 "Evan is a member of the free press who right up until he was arrested was engaged in newsgathering.
 Any suggestions otherwise are false," the Journal has said.
 Last week, the U.S. officially declared that Gershkovich was "wrongfully detained."